plumed/plumed2/plugins/pycv/README.md

  * `PYCVINTERFACE`, to implement single- and multi-component CVs in Python;
  * `PYFUNCTION`, to implement arbitrary functions.

-Plumed will start a a Python interpreter.
+Plumed will start an embedded Python interpreter.
-Then Plumed will import a python module with the `IMPORT=` keyword, this module must contain at least two objects: a calculate function that will be called at the `calculate()` step, and an init function or dictionary that will be used at time of constructing the pycv.
+Then Plumed will import a python module with the `IMPORT=` keyword.
+This module must contain at least two objects: a *calculate* function that will be called at the `calculate()` step, and an *init* function or dictionary that will be used at time of constructing the PYCV.
-The module that can be imported can be a `*.py` file or a directory that contains an `__init__.py`, or a module in the your python path.
+The module that can be imported can be a `*.py` file or a directory that contains an `__init__.py`, or a module in the your Python path.

 `PYCVINTERFACE` will accept also functions during the `prepare()` and `update()` steps.

-`PYCVINTERFACE` will accept also the `ATOMS` keyword (see `DISTANCE` cv) **or** a series of keyword relative to the neighbour list (see `COORDINATION` cv).
+`PYCVINTERFACE` will accept also the `ATOMS` keyword (see `DISTANCE` CV) **or** a series of keyword relative to the neighbour list (see `COORDINATION` CV).
 If both the flavour of asking atom is used, `PYCVINTERFACE` will raise and error.

-The interface to python as anticipated before depends on the following keywords:
+The interface to Python, as anticipated above, depends on the following keywords:

 | keyword   | description                                  | PYCVINTERFACE | PYFUNCTION |
 |-----------|----------------------------------------------|---------------|------------|